-Anna Gerrish Fisher is a highly qualified instructor of classical piano in the Portland Metro area, drawing on 22 years of teaching experience, a double Master's Degree from the prestigious Eastman School of Music, and a Bachelor of Music from Utah State University.
+Anna Gerrish Fisher is a highly qualified instructor of classical piano in the Portland Metro area, drawing on over 20 years of teaching experience, a double Master's Degree from the prestigious Eastman School of Music, and a Bachelor of Music from Utah State University.
 She received degrees in Piano Performance at both institutions as well as earning a second graduate degree at Eastman in Music Education.

 Ms. Fisher has actively taught private and group piano classes for over 20 years to students of all ages and levels.
-Her teaching strengths include providing a caring, yet structured environment where students learn to practice efficiently, understand their repertoire, and progress in a systematic way as their love for music flourishes.
+Her teaching strengths include providing a relational and caring, yet structured environment where students learn to practice efficiently, understand their repertoire, and progress in a systematic way as their love for music flourishes.
 A robust curriculum is provided for each student that includes comprehensive technical study, theory, and transposing/ear training, in addition to studying the classical piano repertoire and etudes.

 Ms. Fisher has performed across the country as a soloist and collaborative pianist.
 She made her debut performance with an orchestra at age 16 and has performed on numerous occasions since then in a variety of venues.